-As we reflect as a company about why we exist and our mission, we are inspired by MLK, to listen, to understand and take action.
-Learn one way Medallia is doing this through Social Impact efforts.
+As we reflect as a company about our mission, we are inspired by MLK to listen, to understand, and take action.
+Learn one way Medallia is doing this through social impact efforts.

 So where do we go from here?
 We hold ourselves accountable to continuous growth and education, having tough conversations and being actionable in our intent.